The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Introduction

-Our findings paint a consistent picture of a market that matures over time.
-In the early months, Polymarket was thin, with elevated price impact, wide arbitrage deviations, and few active participants.
-This is consistent with the limits-to-arbitrage framework of \citet{shleifer1997limits}, in which funding and execution constraints prevent arbitrageurs from closing known mispricings.
-As the election approached, participation broadened, liquidity deepened, and the market's internal consistency improved markedly.
-The October whale episode tested this resilience: massive one-directional bets provoked a counter-response from opposing traders, generating the highest levels of cross-market disagreement in the sample, a pattern predicted by models of trading under heterogeneous beliefs \citep{harris1993differences}.
-And the market absorbed these flows through volume rather than extreme price dislocation.
+Together, these findings suggest that the market matured over time.
+In the early months, Polymarket was thin.
+Price impact was high, arbitrage deviations were wide and persistent, and active participation was limited.
+These patterns are consistent with the limits-to-arbitrage framework of \citet{shleifer1997limits}, in which finite depth and execution constraints slow the correction of known mispricings.
+As the election approached, participation broadened, liquidity deepened, and the market's internal consistency improved.
+The reported October large-account episode is informative in this respect.
+Large pro-Trump bets coincided with fresh capital entering the Democratic side and with a later rebound in volume-weighted polarization, a pattern consistent with trading under heterogeneous beliefs \citep{harris1993differences} rather than with a single trader steering the price unopposed.

+The paper contributes first to the literature on prediction-market interpretation.
+Prediction markets have long been studied as institutions for aggregating information and forecasting political and economic outcomes \citep{wolfers2004prediction, berg2008accuracy}.
+At the same time, the mapping from prices to beliefs is not mechanical. \citet{manski2006interpreting} shows that equilibrium prices can reflect budget-weighted beliefs rather than mean beliefs, while \citet{wolfers2006interpreting} derive conditions under which prediction-market prices can be read as probabilities.
+Transaction-level work such as \citet{rothschild2015trading} shows that trader behavior and market microstructure matter for interpreting observed prices.
+This literature provides the natural starting point for our analysis, but it generally treats price and volume as already-defined objects.
+In Polymarket, volume itself has to be constructed before one can study forecasting, liquidity, disagreement, or price impact.

+The paper also contributes to the emerging literature on blockchain-based prediction markets. \citet{rahman2026sok} describe the design tradeoffs in decentralized prediction markets, while \citet{ng2026price} compare price discovery across Polymarket, Kalshi, PredictIt, and Robinhood.
+Other recent work uses Polymarket's on-chain data to study political trading behavior or market integrity, including \citet{chen2024political} and \citet{sirolly2025network}.
+Closest to our measurement problem, \citet{slivkoff2025paradigm} documents from a practitioner perspective that naive aggregation of Polymarket's on-chain records can double-count trading volume.
+We provide an academic accounting framework for this problem.
+The same ledger that makes transaction-level analysis possible also records exchange, minting, burning, and conversion inside the settlement layer, so raw on-chain flows do not map directly into conventional turnover.